Tau Tauri

-Tau Tauri, Latinized from τ Tauri, is a quadruple star system in the constellation Taurus.
+Tau Tauri, also named Gaja, is a quadruple star system in the constellation Taurus.
 It is visible to the naked eye as a faint point of light with a combined apparent visual magnitude of 4.33.
 The distance to this system is approximately about 400 light years based on parallax.
 The system is moving further from the Earth with a heliocentric radial velocity of +14.6 km/s, and it is a member of the Taurion OB association, located between Orion and Taurus.
 It is located 0.7 degree north of the ecliptic, and thus is subject to lunar occultations.

 The blue-white hued primary, component Aa, is a B-type main-sequence star with a stellar classification of B3V.
 It was found to be a close spectroscopic binary in 1903 by American astronomers Edwin B. Frost and Walter S. Adams.
 The pair have an orbital period of 2.96 days and eccentricity of 0.05.
 A second companion, white-hued component Ab, has magnitude 6.97 and angular separation 0.2" from the primary in a 58-year orbit.
 This is a probably A-type main-sequence star with a class of A0V–A2V.
 The more distant component B is a type A1V star with magnitude 7.2 and separation 62.8".

+Nomenclature

+Tau Tauri, Latinized from τ Tauri, is the star's Bayer designation.
+The term gaja(h) (Sanskrit: गज) means elephant, and is the name of a constellation from Bali (Indonesia) corresponding to Taurus, attested in the cultural calendar called Palelintangan.
+The IAU Working Group on Star Names approved the name Gaja for Tau Tauri Aa (in the elephant's tusk) on 22 February 2026.